 Biennial Lecture and Dialogue of the Brown Capital Management Africa Forum

-On December 14, 2021, the Brown Capital Management Africa Forum will host an event featuring H.E.
+On December 14, 2021, the Brown Capital Management Africa Forum hosted an event featuring H.E.
 Wamkele Mene, Secretary-General of the African Continental Free Trade Area (AfCFTA) Secretariat.

 Refresh your browser window if stream does not start automatically.

-Please join the Wilson Center Africa Program for the inaugural Biennial Lecture and Dialogue of the Brown Capital Management Africa Forum on December 14, 2021 featuring H.E.
-Wamkele Mene, Secretary-General of the African Continental Free Trade Area (AfCFTA) Secretariat.
+On December 14, 2021, the Wilson Center Africa Program hosted the inaugural Biennial Lecture and Dialogue of the Brown Capital Management Africa Forum featuring His Excellency Wamkele Mene, Secretary-General of the African Continental Free Trade Area (AfCFTA) Secretariat as the keynote speaker.